 How to Care for a large air plant (Tillandsia xerographica)

 With it’s impressive size and unique shape, the Tillandsia xerographica is a true statement piece.
 Caring for a large air plant is similar to caring for the smaller Tillandsias.

 When I first got my air plant queen it took me a moment to get to know her.
 But we quickly became friends.
 She is now about 12″ wide, and started blooming.

 Good air circulation and completely drying out after watering is even more crucial with a large size air plant.
 More spaces for water to settle and start rot.

 A large air plant will tighten and curl up more when it wants water, and hang more loose when it’s hydrated.

 Your regular kitchen bowl might not be big enough to soak this size of an air plant.
 So fill your sink all the way up and turn it in a Tillandsia Spa.
 In general, these air plants need a little less water than the smaller air plants.
 A good dunk should be enough.

 One last thing: If you are lucky enough to have a blooming air plant, big or small, make sure the blooms don’t get wet when you water.
+The bract, or the flower stalk, can last several months, the actual flowers are open for a few days.
 Make them last longer by keeping them dry.